 Direct population-scale measurements of muscle have been relatively limited, most studies have used measures of fat-free mass (FFM) by bioelectrical impedance analysis (BIA), or measures of lean body mass (LBM) from dual-energy X-ray absorptiometry (DXA) [1].
 Unlike direct muscle measures, FFM contains non-fat components of the body, while LBM additionally contains significant and disparate contributions from organs, skin, bones, body water, and essential fat [2].
-Magnetic resonance imaging (MRI) enables quantification of both muscle mass and quality, with the latter, generally related to levels of muscle fat infiltration [3,4].
+Magnetic resonance imaging NOTE: This preprint reports new research that has not been certified by peer review and should not be used to guide clinical practice.